TolikPylypchuk/SharpHook/docs/articles/logging.md

 }
 ```

+**Note**: Since `LogEntryParser` uses the C runtime, it requires the Visual C++ Redistributable package on Windows,
+unlike the rest of SharpHook.
+If you don't want your app to be dependent on this package, then you can use the
+`EmptyLogSource` class instead of `LogSource` in release builds of your app. `EmptyLogSource` implements `ILogSource`,
+but never raises the `MessageLogged` event and doesn't subscribe to libuiohook logs.

 ## Advanced Usage

 If you use structured logging then you may want to use the message format and arguments directly, instead of using the